 |Dimensions||20” x 20” x 50–54” (L x W x H)|

 If it’s not broken, don’t fix it.
 Like the Devoko and Homall chairs, Merax’s chair features an eerily familiar design, and there’s a good reason why.
 The sides of the back and seat curve inwards to hold the user while still giving ample room to adjust sitting position, not to mention the generous amount of padding that helps chair users cozily gain EXP while supporting their necks and lower backs.
 With a steel back and seat frame like Homall’s gaming chair, expect it to be just as robust.

-One of the differentiating features of the Merax gaming chair is the height adjustable armrests.
+One of the differentiating features of the Merax PC and console gaming chair is the height adjustable armrests.
 They lift up 4″ if needed, which are great if you have shorter arms.